uvarc/rc-learning/content/notes/biopython/index.md

 The [Bio.AlignIO](https://biopython.org/wiki/AlignIO) class provides functions to handle paired or multiple sequence alignment files.
 It does not perform the alignemnt but provides tools to read/write alignment files and manipulate alignment objects. `Bio.AlignIO` uses the same set of functions for input and output as in `Bio.SeqIO`, and the same names for the file formats supported.

 The key functions are:
 * `Bio.AlignIO.read()`: For a file that contains one and only one alignment.
+The return type is a `Bio.Align.MultipleSeqAlignment` object.
 * `Bio.AlignIO.parse()`: A more general function when the file may contain multiple separate alignments.
+The return type is a generator that can be converted into a list of `Bio.Align.MultipleSeqAlignment` objects.

 **Example:**